Strength and sprint training program for pre-elite wheelchair athletes

 Traditionally, wheelchair athletes have placed a strong emphasis on habituating technique through high-volume training, the idea being that they could then compete in a range of events from 100 metres to the marathon.
 However, increased participation numbers and improved coaching mean that track events are becoming more competitive.
 For British athletes to remain successful in Paralympic competition, there may be a need for an increased emphasis on specificity.
 This case study focuses on the benefits of event-specific resistance and sprint training for two pre-elite wheelchair athletes.

-In the past, wheelchair athletes when sprint training has used the same programs as able-bodied sprinters.
-These sessions involved high volume training with a large number of repetitions performed during a session with little recovery.
-More recent training programs used by sprinters concentrate on low volume training and long recoveries between repetitions with a significant emphasis on quality work.
+In the past, wheelchair athletes when sprint training have used the same programs as able-bodied sprinters.
+These sessions involved high-volume training with a large number of repetitions performed during a session with little recovery.
+More recent training programs used by sprinters concentrate on low-volume training and long recoveries between repetitions with a significant emphasis on quality work.
 The athletes involved in this training program undertook this type of quality training.
 Originally thought to be detrimental, resistance and weight training have now been shown to improve functional ability and mobility for people with physical disabilities (Laskowski, 1994).
 However, wheelchair athletes in sprint and endurance events have placed little or no emphasis on resistance training as part of their program.

 The female subject was diagnosed with myelomeningocele spina bifida (lesion L3) which is characterised by the failure of the posterior aspect of the vertebrae column to form, resulting in the seepage of the meninges and spinal cord.
 The subject was paralysed from the knees downwards.
 She was capable of hip flexion and adduction but was unable to perform hip extension or abduction.
 Her means of ambulation predominately involved the use of a wheelchair.